lidofinance/dual-governance/docs/specification.md

 function claimUnstETH(uint256[] unstETHIds, uint256[] hints)
 ```

-Allows users to claim the ETH associated with finalized Withdrawal NFTs with ids `unstETHIds` locked in the `Escrow` contract.
+Allows users to claim the ETH associated with finalized withdrawal NFTs with ids `unstETHIds` locked in the `Escrow` contract.
 Upon calling this function, the claimed ETH is transferred to the `Escrow` contract instance.

-To safeguard the ETH associated with Withdrawal NFTs, this function should be invoked when the `Escrow` is in the `RageQuitEscrow` state and before the `RageQuitExtensionDelay` period ends.
-The ETH corresponding to unclaimed Withdrawal NFTs after this period ends would still be controlled by the code potentially afftected by pending and future DAO decisions.
+To safeguard the ETH associated with withdrawal NFTs, this function should be invoked when the `Escrow` is in the `RageQuitEscrow` state and before the `RageQuitExtensionDelay` period ends.
+The ETH corresponding to unclaimed withdrawal NFTs after this period ends would still be controlled by the code potentially afftected by pending and future DAO decisions.

 #### Preconditions